 The mission of the Sonoma County Office of Education (SCOE) is to foster student success through service to students, schools, and the community.

-Steven D. Herrington, Ph.D., is Sonoma County Superintendent of Schools and serves as SCOE’s chief administrative officer.
-The elected members of the Sonoma County Board of Education work in conjunction with the Superintendent to provide community stewardship of countywide education initiatives.
+Steven D. Herrington, Ph.D., is the elected Superintendent of Schools and serves as SCOE’s chief administrative officer.
+The separately elected members of the Sonoma County Board of Education work with the Superintendent to oversee county education initiatives.

 Facilitate and successfully implement the Common Core State Standards, pre-kindergarten to grade 12